Danh295/CompetitiveProgrammingGuide/Introduction/README.md

 *eg. x mod m is the remainder of x divied by m*
 - the remainder of a negative is either 0 or negative in C++
     - calculate the remainder as usual and add m to the result if it's negative
+    - only needed if subtractions are invovled; remainders wouldn't be negative otherwise

 ```
 x = x%m;